RVing in Arizona great! Why? It's a great state for beginner boondocker spots!

 Trees are great!
 Unless you're using solar to recharge your batteries.

-If you are, it's best to have some portable solar panels you can move around to 'chase' the sun, unless you find a wide-open spot.
+If you are, it's best to have at least one portable solar panel for camping you can move around to 'chase' the sun, unless you find a wide-open spot.
 Which is doable.

 Also, SOME spots/areas may not be covered by your cell provider.
 Check yours as you scout sites.